ImrnVenus/UB-Spring-2026-Python-Scripts/EE336/README.md

 These are python scripts from EE336: Fundamentals of Energy Systems.
-Most were for plotting things for HW assignments.